mjordan/symftest/README.md

 1. PHP 5.3.3 or higher
 1. git
 1. A relational database management system such as MySQL or PostgreSQL
+1. PHP's intl extension, if it isn't already installed on your system.
+1. PHPUnit for running tests (optional)

 Installation instructions
 -------------------------